Wxrren/FCC-Foundational-C-with-Microsoft/README.md

 1. Write Your First Code Using C#

-2. Write Your First C# Code

-3. Store and Retrieve Data Using Literal and Variable Values in C#
+2. Store and Retrieve Data Using Literal and Variable Values in C#

-4. Perform Basic String Formatting in C#
+3. Perform Basic String Formatting in C#

-5. Perform Basic Operations on Numbers in C#
+4. Perform Basic Operations on Numbers in C#

-6. Guided Project - Calculate and Print Student Grades
+5. Guided Project - Calculate and Print Student Grades

-7. Guided Project - Calculate Final GPA
+6. Guided Project - Calculate Final GPA

-8. Trophy - Write Your First Code Using C#
+7. Trophy - Write Your First Code Using C#

 # Project 2
 Create and Run Simple C# Console Applications